Retrieval-Augmented Test Generation: How Far Are We?: Experiment Design and Results

-We report the win count for code coverage for each approach, as depicted in Fig. \ref{fig:win_counts}-a and c.
-In a total of 20 cases (5 projects $\times$ 4 LLMs), the combined Basic RAG outperformed zero-shot prompting 14 times, the API document Basic RAG 13 times, the GitHub issues Basic RAG 15 times, and the StackOverflow Q\&As Basic RAG 15 times.
+We report the win count on code coverage for each approach, as depicted in Figure \ref{fig:win_counts}a and \ref{fig:win_counts}c.
+In a total of 20 cases (5 projects $\times$ 4 LLMs), the combined Basic RAG outperformed basic instruction prompting 13 times, the API document Basic RAG 12 times, the GitHub issues Basic RAG 14 times, and the StackOverflow Q\&As Basic RAG 11 times.
 Contrary to our assumption that combined RAGs would outperform individual RAGs due to the inclusion of all documents, the results did not consistently support this hypothesis.
-When comparing the combined Basic RAG to the individual RAGs, the combined Basic RAG outperformed the API documents 14 times, the GitHub issues 9 times, and the StackOverflow Q\&As 12 times.
-Fig. \ref{fig:win_counts}-c illustrates the win counts within all the Basic RAG approaches.
-From the Friedman ranking test, we obtained the following average rankings: (1) Basic RAG combined: 2.55, (2) Basic RAG GitHub issues: 2.55, (3) Basic RAG StackOverflow Q\&As: 2.8, (4) Basic RAG API documents: 3.3, and (5) zero-shot: 3.85.
-The p-value from the Friedman test was 0.0348, indicating the significance of the rankings.
+When comparing the combined Basic RAG to the individual RAGs (Figure \ref{fig:win_counts}c), the combined Basic RAG outperformed the API documents 11 times, the GitHub issues 10 times, and the StackOverflow Q\&As 12 times.
+From the Friedman ranking test, we obtained the following average rankings: (1) Basic combined: 2.7, 2) Basic RAG GitHub issues: 2.7, 3) Basic RAG API documents: 3.05, 4) Basic RAG StackOverflow Q\&As: 3.05, 5) Basic instruction prompting: 3.5.
+The p-value from the Friedman test was 0.4809, indicating no statistical significance of the rankings (p-value > 0.05).

-The results indicate that GitHub issues were equally effective as the combined Basic RAG in generating unit test cases, both having the same average ranking of 2.55.
+The results indicate that GitHub issues were equally effective as the combined Basic RAG in generating unit test cases, both having the same average ranking of 2.7.
 A possible reason for this could be that GitHub issues provide detailed code examples for teams to replicate their bugs, and through multiple comments, they offer detailed mitigation strategies.
 Further analysis through manual assessment will be discussed in RQ5.

-\mybox{\textbf{Answer to RQ2:} The application of Basic RAG improves the generation of unit test cases, particularly in terms of code coverage.
-Overall, the combined version of Basic RAG and the Basic RAG using GitHub issues demonstrate the most significant improvements.}
+\mybox{\textbf{Answer to RQ2:} The application of Basic RAG improves the generation of unit tests, particularly in code coverage.
+However, the statistical significance of ordering was not significant using Basic RAGs.}